josago97/Flamencode/README.md

 | arre | ] | If the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching `dale` command |

 ## Example Hello World
+In the [Examples folder](https://github.com/josago97/Flamencode/tree/main/Examples) there are some sample implementations, example Hello World:
 ```
 # Prints Hello World!